Cosmopolitan Theatre

 Cosmopolitan Theatre is an American anthology series which aired on the DuMont Television Network from October 2, 1951, to December 25, 1951.
+The combined drug companies that sponsored the series not only canceled it but relinquished the time slot, citing budgetary problems.
+The trade publication Variety reported that the show had "some hefty ratings" and was "one of the more qualitative" programs on DuMont.

 Synopsis

 The series consisted of live presentations of stories written for Cosmopolitan magazine, and was one of many TV series airing "tele-plays" at the time.

 Episode status

 The program was broadcast live.
 If any episodes exist, they would be in the form of kinescope recordings.